Principles of Persuasion

-Researchers have been studying the factors that influence us to say yes to the request of others for over 60 years.
-And there can be no doubt that there’s a science to how we are persuaded.
-And a lot of the science is surprising.
+Researchers have been studying the factors that influence us to say “yes” to the requests of others for over 60 years.
+There can be no doubt that there’s a science to how we are persuaded, and a lot of the science is surprising.

-When making a decision it’d be nice to think that people consider all the available information in order to guide their thinking.
+When making a decision, it would be nice to think that people consider all the available information in order to guide their thinking.
 But the reality is very often different.
 In the increasingly overloaded lives we lead, more than ever we need shortcuts or rules of thumb to guide our decision-making.

 My own research has identified just six of these shortcuts as universals that guide human behavior, they are: